danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 ## Introduction

-The design goals are illustrated here via a series of example use cases, including their requirements, from which follow a list of specific design philosophies.
+The decisions that RIOT developers make should be consistent with each other, and should consistently deliver the same benefits to users.
+Such alignment results in a compelling product with its own unique strengths, derived from the collective consciousness of the RIOT community.

-# Example Use Cases
+This consensus document describes these strengths.
+A series of use cases are presented, along with a short description of requirements for each use case.
+A series of design goals then follows, giving: a summary of the requirements addressed by the design goal; a description of the design goal itself; and a description of tradeoffs with other design goals, with guidelines for resolution.

-Below are a list of potential use cases with a short description of technical requirements for each.
+# 1 Example Use Cases

-Our immediate users are developers, who then create products for these use cases.
-Therefore, our design requirements do not stem directly from the requirements of these use cases.
-They derive from the need for developers to develop products for these use cases as quickly, cheaply, and of high a quality as possible.
+RIOT's immediate users are developers.
+Therefore, its requirements relate to enabling developers to build products, for the use cases below; achieving high quality, short time-to-market, and low cost.

-## Environmental sensing
+## 1.1 Environmental sensing

-This requires a node to be able to wake up at a time of the order of hours and deliver a measurement.
-This node should be able to operate, without being connected to power infrastructure, for timescales of the order of years.
-It should not run out of power and the timings should not drift unacceptably.
+For environmental modelling or urban planning, a network of remote sensor nodes can be deployed to collect data.
+This requires a node to be able to sleep and wake up periodically (e.g. every hour); to support the required sensors (air composition, temperature, light quality, water quality etc); to support long-range, low-power wireless mesh networking protocols; and to be able to operate for a number of years without power infrastructure.

-## Easy fit, power supply-free smart home devices
+## 1.2 Easy-fit smart home devices

-This requires a node to last for a number of weeks without recharge, for example to continue operating if a user is on holiday.
-It should be able to send fairly continuous data over a widely supported wireless LAN protocol, in order to work together with a commercial home gateways.
+For smart home applications, it may be desirable to fit a device to the home without a power supply being required.
+This requires a node to last for a number of weeks without recharge, while continuously collecting data; to support the required sensors (temperature, light, humidity, smoke, etc); and to connect to a home gateway using a widely supported wireless LAN protocol.

-## Communication daughterboards for low-power protocols
+## 1.3 Communication daughterboards for low-power protocols

 This requires RIOT to support popular emerging low-power protocols, and to provide robust and stable support for commonly used microcontrollers and transceivers.

-## Logistic tracking
+## 1.4 Logistic tracking

 This requires a node to last for a number of weeks without recharge, monitor a range of environmental conditions, and send data to a local gateway which will be connected to the vehicle's power source and handle GPS localization.

-## Wearables
+## 1.5 Wearables

 This requires a node to be extremely light and low power, and to send data to a public gateway over a very low bandwidth connection, for example LoRaWAN, or to the user's smartphone, for example over Bluetooth.
 The device would require charging perhaps every week.

-## Diagnostic collection from transport and infrastructure
+## 1.6 Diagnostic collection from transport and infrastructure

 This requires a node to be able to be retrofitted or fitted at manufacture to a device which may not have its own source of power.
 This requires the node to be